The 10 Best Games in the Casino

 So if you’re an introvert who’s not interested in making decisions, give the slots a try.
 Just stay within your budget and stick with the simpler, more traditional games.
 Slot machines get a bad rap, but that’s a little undeserved.

-In general, roulette gets a bad rap among so-called sophisticated gamblers.
+In general, roulette gets a bad rap among so-called sophisticated gamblers, when in actuality it’s one of the top casino games to play.
 They cite the lack of a skill element and the high house edge for the game.
 But somehow roulette has managed to remain popular for centuries.

 One reason is because the relatively high house edge is mitigated by the pace at which it is played.